 Parnassos lies only about two and a half hours away from Athens and is connected to the capital with reasonably good roads.
 There are ski buses running daily between Athens and Parnassos during the winter making it yet another great option for a skiing day trip.

 Parnassos is perfect for beginner skiers offering a great variety of easy to moderate slopes and plenty of ski schools and rentals.
 It is an awesome place for mountaineers of all levels as well thanks to its many beautiful peaks and ridges.

-Bonus tip: For true mountaineering experience stay at the cozy Michalis Defner mountain refuge located near the abandoned Athinaikos ski resort.
+Bonus tip: For a true mountaineering experience stay at the cozy Michalis Defner mountain refuge located near the abandoned Athinaikos ski resort.
 During the high winter season, you’ll be squashed together with tenths of other sweaty and tired mountain enthusiasts but the delicious food and friendly atmosphere are well worth it.

 One of my favorite ski resorts in Greece lies deep in the wild remote Pindos mountains in Northern Greece.
 It is not the largest nor is it particularly modern but it has plenty of character and beautiful scenery all around.

 Lying more than 450 km north of Athens this is not a place for a day trip.
 You’ll need at least a weekend to make the long drive worthwhile.
 However, thanks to its northern location the quality and quantity of snowfall in Vasilitsa surpasses its southern competitors.